 The Group maintained a stable Gross Profit margin, with slight increase by 1 pp year-on-year to 50%.
 Marketing and sales expenses grew by 41%, mostly pushed by trade and marketing activities with purpose to create space for future growth and higher salary costs.
 General and administrative expenses grew only by 2%, demonstrating a strong control system in place.
 Overall SG&A increased by 17% year-on-year, keeping the same share in Revenue and still on par or below wine peers.

+Non-current assets

+Current assets

+Total assets

+Total equity

+Non-current liabilities

+Current liabilities

+Total liabilities

+Total equity and liabilities

-Overall, EBITDA adjusted for one-off IPO costs grew by 18% year-on-year, while Net Profit decreased by 3% year-on-year.
+Non-current assets amounted to RON 206.5 million as of December 31, 2019, a 40% increase year-on-year.
+The increase is primarily driven by production CAPEX, increase in long-term inventories of wine and distillates.
+Current assets decreased by 10% year-on-year to RON 147.7 million.
+The decrease was mainly attributable to cash and cash equivalents that were used for significant capex, followed Overall, EBITDA adjusted for one-off IPO costs grew by 18% year-on-year, while Net Profit decreased by 3% year-on-year.
 The Net Profit significantly impacted by 48% increase of interest expense in 2019 compared to 2018, due to increase of indebtedness in order to finance expansion of facilities and organic growth.
 The expended capex program lead to increase of expenses with depreciation with 44% year-on-year.

 Net profit figure for 2019 includes the expenses recognized under equity-settled share-based payments, related to implementation of AGM decision of 2018 and 2019 regarding the Incentive Program for top and middle management and granting shares free of charge.
 Net Profit figure for 2018 includes effects of one-off gain of a minority holding, reclassified from associate into equity instruments measured at fair value through profit or loss.

-Adjusting for share-based payments, fair value gain effect and one-off IPO costs, Net Profit grew 10% year-on-year.
+Adjusting for share-based payments, fair value gain effect and one-off IPO costs, Net Profit grew 10% yearon-year.